18F/content-guide/_pages/content-types/forms.md

 ### Use a proper `<label>` element

-Associate all data entry fields with labels so that screen reader users can easily tell what type of information they should enter.
+Match all data entry fields with labels so that screen reader users can easily tell what type of information they should enter.
 When data fields are properly labeled, folks using screen readers can complete the form using forms mode.

 The `<label>` tag associates a single label tag to a single form element (text field, radio button, checklist item, and so on).
 Use the `for` attribute to associate a label with a form element by matching the value of the `for` attribute to the value of the element's `id` attribute: